ecoacoustics/world-ecoacoustics-congress-2026/content/_index.md

 heroImageAttribution: <a href="https://www.instagram.com/realfocus_cairns/">@realfocus_cairns</a>
 ---

-The International Society for Ecoacoustics welcomes you to the World Ecoacoustics Congress 2026, held in Cairns, Australia, from **17-21 August**, 2026.
+We are excited to invite you to participate in the 6th World Ecoacoustics Congress (WEC), taking place in Cairns (Gimuy), Australia, **17th - 21st of August** 2026.
+The WEC happens every 2 years and attracts hundreds of delegates to discuss advances and innovations in Ecoacoustics.

-Stay tuned for more updates!
+We are seeking the community’s input to help shape the event.
+[Call for Symposia](submissions/call-for-symposia/) and [Call for Workshops](submissions/call-for-workshops/) are now open.

-# Register your interest
+# Stay updated

-Please register your interest for the congress by filling out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdWWfI2_Bs4OnUU2pEMp7zzH95DIi2Rge77Iom7tUb9slV3wg/viewform?usp=header).
+If you would like to receive email updates with the latest news about the congress, please register your interest below.

-<sl-button href="https://docs.google.com/forms/d/e/1FAIpQLSdWWfI2_Bs4OnUU2pEMp7zzH95DIi2Rge77Iom7tUb9slV3wg/viewform?usp=header" variant="primary">Register</sl-button>
+<sl-button href="https://docs.google.com/forms/d/e/1FAIpQLSdWWfI2_Bs4OnUU2pEMp7zzH95DIi2Rge77Iom7tUb9slV3wg/viewform?usp=header" variant="primary" outline>Register</sl-button>